CONTACTS

 Flight booking confirmation and hotel bookings are requested during visa submission but the consular officer might request any other documents which may be relevant after submission of application.

-Do not purchase confirmed tickets, we are not responsible for flight tickets or hotel booking which may become unusable due to the delay or denial of a visa.
+*Do not purchase confirmed tickets as they may become unusable due to the delay or denial of a visa.

 The validity of the visa is 90 days from the date of issue of the single entry visa/ visa with reference number.